 Running a home office can incur many expenses, ranging from setting up an internet connection and paying the percentage of a mortgage or rent devoted to your home office to paying for office supplies and business cards.
 So, arming yourself with all the possible deductions is the first step in getting a tax break.
 The biggest mistake you can make in your business income tax is to claim personal expenses for work-related ones — a practice that may come back to haunt you during a tax audit.

 When setting up a qualified home business, it’s also a good practice to rely on the services of a partner who can save you time, money, and headaches.
-The cost-efficient small business services provided by ZenBusiness can help you choose the right business structure for your purposes (such as an LLC, sole proprietorship, general partnership, etc.), register the business, and obtain the correct permits and licenses.
-They are here to support your business’s success, even during tax season.
+The cost-efficient small business services we provide at ZenBusiness can help you register a business like a limited liability company (LLC), corporation, or S corporation, and determine what permits and licenses you need.

 You can determine your home office deduction by the simplified or regular method outlined by the IRS.
 With the simplified method, you would multiply the square footage of your qualified home office space by the set rate of $5 per square foot (up to $1,500).
 With the regular method, you need to determine the actual expenses of the home office space, including mortgage interest, insurance, utilities, repairs, and depreciation.
 The size of the deduction is usually based on the percentage size of your workspace versus personal space.